biicode/docs/basic-usage.rst

 Hive usage
 ----------

-A :ref:`hive<hive_definition>` has a great advantage because of **you can move to any PC and use it when you want**.
-You could compress it in a zip, save it, for example, in Dropbox, open it in other computer where you have a workspace and start to work.
+A :ref:`hive<hive_definition>` provides you with a great advantage because of **you can move it to any PC and use it when you want**.
+You can compress it in a zip, save it, for example, in Dropbox, open it in other computer where you have a workspace and continue working.

-**Note:** you should execute ``bii clean`` before moving the hive so that you delete all the junk files and take up less space.
+**Note:** It's recommended to execute ``bii clean`` before moving the hive so that you delete all the cached junk and take up less space.

-``CAUTION:`` Special attention if you are working in a same hive from different places because you could overwrite part of your code.
+``CAUTION:`` Special attention if you are working in a same hive from different places because you could end up overwriting part of your code, if you have complex working flows we recommend using a VCS such as git or mercurial.

 .. _bii_upload:

 Uploading your hive
 ^^^^^^^^^^^^^^^^^^^

-When you do a ``bii upload`` you are uploading the hive with your current blocks to biicode servers.
+When you perform a ``bii upload`` you are uploading the hive with your current blocks to biicode servers.
 In this case, there are some differences with respect to the blocks published.

 * These hives are only visible by you.
-Nobody has access to it
+No one can access them.
-* Can not write any tag or messages
+* There aren't any tag or publish messages involved.
-* Can not reuse any blocks are in the hive
+* You cannot reuse any blocks which are in this hive from other hives unless they are published.
+This means your unpublished blocks do not exist outside of the hive where they lay.
-* Only upload or :ref:`download<bii_download>` the hive

 .. code-block:: bash